unibe-geodata-modelling/2018-settlements-environment/ReadMeVisibility.txt

 ***********************************************************************
-Converting the attribute table of the visible area to a dbase (line 73)
+Converting the attribute table of the visible area to a dBase (line 73)
 ***********************************************************************

-On line 73 you convert the attribute table of the visible area to a dbase with "arcpy.TableToTable_conversion()".
+On line 73 you convert the attribute table of the visible area to a dBase with "arcpy.TableToTable_conversion()".
 The first input is the input table you want to have converted, in this case saved in the "visarea" variable.
 For the first input you do not have to change anything.
 The second is the output path.
-You can adjust the output path if you want, however for the further commands it is important that you save the output in a folder, where no other dbase or other tables exist.
-What cannot be changed is the ending of the databeses ... + str(id) + ".dbf" since this allows to save each table seperatly and as a dbase.
+You can adjust the output path if you want, however for the further commands it is important that you save the output in a folder, where no other dBase or other tables exist.
+What cannot be changed is the ending of the databeses ... + str(id) + ".dbf" since this allows to save each table seperatly and as a dBase.

 ******************************************************************************